CelestinBananas/ASTRON_APERTIF_DR1/README.rst

-Template for the Read the Docs tutorial
+Template for Data Releases using the template for the Read the Docs tutorial
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.
+This GitHub template uses DR1 from Apertif as an initial example.

-Read the tutorial here:
+For an initial understanding of how it works read the tutorial here: https://docs.readthedocs.io/en/stable/tutorial/

-https://docs.readthedocs.io/en/stable/tutorial/